TomarGunjan/AwsLogAnalysisWithLambdaAkkaGrpc/lambdas/README.md

-# Lambda Functions for Chceking if Log Exists and fetching the logs
+# Step 2- Lambda Functions for Chceking if Log Exists and fetching the logs

 ## AWS Lambda